-- 1. Press SCENE (Section) to enter Scene mode. - 2.
-If required, press the Right Arrow button and turn the Encoder to select the desired Scene bank. - 3.
-Press ERASE + the pad corresponding to the Scene you want to delete. - → The Scene is deleted with all its Patterns.
+- 1. Press and hold SCENE to enter Scene mode. - 2.
+Press Button 7 and 8 to select the desired Scene bank. - 3.
+Press the pad corresponding to the Scene you want to delete.
+Alternatively you can select the Scene by pressing the Page buttons. - 4.
+Press Button 6 (DELETE). - → The Scene is deleted with all its Patterns.
 Scenes to the right shift to fill the gap.